May 18, 2022

 What is NFT?

-NFT is an abbreviation for "Non-Fungible Token" which we would translate as non-fungible assets.
+NFT is an abbreviation for "Non-Fungible Token," which denotes a non-fungible digital asset.

 How does NFT work?